GetPageSpeed/nginx-extras-docs/docs/lua/mysql.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-mysql [v0.25](https://github.com/openresty/lua-resty-mysql/releases/tag/v0.25){target=_blank} released on Dec 10 2021.
+This document describes lua-resty-mysql [v0.26](https://github.com/openresty/lua-resty-mysql/releases/tag/v0.26){target=_blank} released on Jan 19 2023.

 <hr />